 The SCTS may grant research access to certain pre-approved researchers to historical case data for research purposes (e.g. sociological research on access to justice), subject to suitable protections for the privacy of those featured in the cases.
+Further information on research can be found in the Access to Research Guidance

-The SCTS does undertaken User Research which can include the processing of personal data
+The SCTS does undertaken User Research which can include the processing of personal data.